Yukitoshi12345/Yukitoshi-Portfolio/README.md

 - The first application presented should have a larger image than the others.
 - Clicking on the images of the applications should take you to that deployed application.
 - The layout should adapt responsively to my viewport.

-## Work

-There are 3 projects I have assisted in creating a website, which are Sydney University Data Society (SUDATA), Sydney University Mathematics Society (SUMS), and the University of Sydney Quidditch Society (USQC).
-As for SUMS, I have created the website using SiteGround.
-As for USQC, I have created 80% of it using SquareSpace.
-For SUDATA, I have only helped a bit as I was lacking knowledge in HTML, CSS, Javascript at that time.
-I will be creating a website for the Sydney University Cyber Security Society which is a new society using HTML, CSS, and Javascript!
-The criteria of clicking image to my deployed application has met for USQC and SUMS.

 ## Screenshot